kylemcdonald/FutureDaySpa/readme.md

 The tablets will then show the video stream after a delay of, at most, a few seconds.
 Swipe up in the middle of the screen to make the address bar disappear.

 As a final step in configuration, you'll need to map the serial numbers of the pulse oximeters to the corresponding `cameraId` they'll be beneath.
 If you take a reading with the pulse oximeter (can take up to 30 seconds) then go to [this endpoint](http://qualcomm-lucymcrae.herokuapp.com/get/data) the most recent data will have the serial of that device.
-Modify [these lines](https://github.com/kylemcdonald/FutureDaySpa/blob/master/public/config.js#L3-L4) to match the serial to the `cameraId`.
+Modify [public/config.js](https://github.com/kylemcdonald/FutureDaySpa/blob/master/public/config.js#L3-L4) to match the serial to the `cameraId`.

+For printing, the parameters are stored in [config.json](https://github.com/kylemcdonald/FutureDaySpa/blob/master/config.json).
+Setting the DPI only controls the rendering resolution of the page, it is not used in the printer options.

 ## Tablets